 Select the Site Server holding the SUP role (planned for dedicated CMG communications).
 Under Software update point properties, check the “Allow Configuration Manager cloud management gateway traffic” box.

 Click OK.
 Change the client connection type to “allow internet-only connections.”
 Because in my scenario, there is a dedicated SUP server for CMG.
-Also, want to ensure only internet-connected SCCM client requests communicate to the SUP.
+Also, we want to ensure only internet-connected SCCM client requests communicate to the SUP.

 Site system settings for SCCM CMG